-Photosynthesis Experiment: Instructions Objective: Do a paper chromatography experiment to investigate where the oxygen we breathe comes from and how long it takes for a leaf to absorb sunlight energy in order to produce oxygen and glucose.
+Photosynthesis and Respiration Experiment: Instructions Objective: Investigate where the oxygen we breathe comes from and how long it takes for a leaf to absorb sunlight energy in order to produce oxygen and glucose.
 Material(s) needed:

 Leaves: you can use any shape or size you want, just make sure it is not crunchy and hard, it has to be recently alive!

 Water: make sure it isn't ice cold or very hot, this will harm the chlorophyll in the leaves.